University of Southampton

 Academic Requirements

-• Please note, applications will not be shortlisted if they do not evidence that they have completed and been awarded their Undergraduate, or Conversion Course studies (with evidence of GBC).
+• Please note, applications will not be short-listed if they do not evidence that they have completed and been awarded their Undergraduate, or Conversion Course studies (with evidence of GBC).

-Clinical
+Clinical Requirements

 • We value a diverse range of experiences and look for transferable skills that indicate someone is ready to begin training.

-References / Statements of suitability
+References / Suitability Statements

 Documents required